ethereum/solidity-website/src/posts/2022-02-07-solidity-developer-survey-2021-results.md

 Moreover, support for fractional numbers, better array management and fixing stack too deep are among the most mentioned anticipated features.

 _⚠️ We noted that respondents were using various different terms like "floats", "floating point arithmetic", "floating point number", "fixed point numbers", "fixed point math".
-We categorized those as "factional numbers" and assume that all of the above ultimatively aims to describe "fixed point math"._
+We categorized those as "factional numbers" and assume that all of the above ultimately aims to describe "fixed point math"._

 Most mentioned anticipated features in descending order: